ryan-mcclue/ryan-mcclue/src/knowledge.md

 - what are the compute resources required by your algorithm?
 - If in C/C++ can extract flash and RAM requirements for that.
   If python, probably need to run embedded Linux, pay a size cost power penalty for that if it's unnecessary.

+component selection is capabilities and then what environment for these components

 They might ask you how they work, where they would be appropriate to use,